beammaf/android-card-wallet-sdk-public/README.md

 #### CreditCard
 This class is a model used as a reference of CreditCard. isValid() returns status of Credit card.

+**status, requiresVerification, verificationAttemptsLeft, canSendNewVerification** fields returns from backend when getting cards.
+That fields should be **null** when adding card.

 ```java
 public class CreditCard implements Parcelable {